ossobv/mezzanine-to-ghost/README.md

 -   ~~[Mezzanine API](https://github.com/gcushen/mezzanine-api) installed and configured on your Mezzanine CMS/blog~~
 -   ~~Login details of a Mezzanine superuser or a [OAuth2 key from the Mezzanine API](https://gcushen.github.io/mezzanine-api/authentication/#oauth2-authentication)~~
 -   ~~Login details of a Ghost admin user or a [Ghost API Bearer Token](https://api.ghost.org/docs/user-authentication)~~
--   Access to the Mezzanine CMS/blog's database
+-   Access to the Mezzanine CMS/blog's database (currently only MySQL/MariaDB is supported)
--   Access to the Ghost blog's database
+-   Access to the Ghost blog's database (currently only MySQL/MariaDB is supported)

 Make sure **$GOPATH/bin** is in your **$PATH**!